 How to seek prequalification.

-You will find a step-by-step guide on our Contractor Prequalification web page but here’s the simple version.
 First you need to choose the qualification scheme that best suits you and the companies you hope to work for.
-If you hope to work globally and therefore need to be certified beyond Australia, consider choosing PICS, however most industries have a prequalification scheme specifically to suit their industry needs.
+If you hope to work globally and therefore need to be certified beyond Australia, consider choosing Avetta, however most industries have a prequalification scheme specifically to suit their industry needs.
 Registration is the beginning of an auditing process which then verifies that your existing processes and qualifications are legitimate.
 In particular, they assess the competency, training and safety of your staff and contractors.
 Where there are gaps, they will advise you on the steps you need to take to close them, so your certification can be completed.
 Once you receive certification, you become eligible to tender for contracts.
 In some cases, companies may approach you directly and invite you to submit a tender.

 Need help with prequalification?